adavarski/DataScience-DataOps_MLOps-Playground/k8s/003-data/3000-hive/hive/README.md

 populated by the container with environment variables at runtime (file named hive-site-template.xml).
 Shell script named entrypoint.sh as the container’s initial process.
 The entry point script uses sed to replace values in the hive-site.xml configuration file with values from the environment variables passed in through the container runtime, defined in the previous section.
 After applying the configuration, the script runs the utility schematool to add any MySQL database and tables Hive requires to store schema and metadata.
 Finally, the entry point script starts both a Hive server and a Hive Metastore server.

+## Local Hive Testing and publishing
+This section tests the Hive container built in the previous section by creating a database and table schema mapped to the MinIO (S3) bucket test.
+Create the bucket test in the MinIO cluster.
+Later, Hive will be used to catalog object locations as data sources and project schema onto them.
+The following demonstrates the creation of a data source by creating a schema in Hive mapped to the empty bucket test:

 ### create MinIO bucket
 ```